maciejk77/the-edu-app/README.md

 - Table layout for `submissions` page
 - Filtering and displaying more data
 - Adding new data to collection (DB seed)
 - Charts
-- Protect routes
+- Protect routes?
-- Authentication
+- Authentication?
-- Tests
+- Tests?

 ## Notes